 For me right now, I focus on these areas:

 Writing Content Finding Readers Building Community

-Luckily, a few tips and techniques I learned after going through many blogs, help from the family member and determination to make more time for writing new posts and attempting to make blog fruitful.
+Luckily, a few techniques and tips I learned after going through many blogs, help from the family member and determination to make additional time for writing fresh posts and attempting to make blog fruitful.